d3lio/mrend/PLUGINS.md

 Everything else around linking css or js would be handled by the core functionality.

 You can also provide a lookup directory.
-This is useful if you want to organise your plugin.
+This is useful if you want to organize your plugin.

 ```
 my-plugin/